University of Colorado Medicine

 Instructions for Resume Submission:

-TO APPLY FOR THIS POSITION, please visit our website at www.cumedicine.us and reference job #132.
+To Apply for this position, please visit our website at www.cumedicine.us.
+Reference job #370.
 All applications MUST be submitted via our website.

 CU Medicine is dedicated to ensuring a safe and secure environment for our staff and visitors.
 To assist in achieving that goal, we conduct background investigations for all prospective employees prior to their employment.
-Additionally, drug and health screenings may be required for some positions.
 We are an equal opportunity employer.

 CU Medicine supports a Tobacco Free Workplace Environment which prohibits smoking and the use of tobacco products on CU Medicine property, Anschutz Medical Campus and adjacent business locations.